informatics-lab/edr_explorer/README.md

 ### Accessing the data

-You can request all the data described by ... from the EDR Server by clicking the `Get Dataset` button in the explorer interface.
-This will make the data represented by the current state of the select widgets in the explorer interface available in a common Python data format appropriate for the type of data.
+You can request all the data described by ... from the EDR Server by clicking the `Get Dataset` button in the dashboard.
+This will make the data represented by the current state of the select widgets in the dashboard available in a common Python data format appropriate for the type of data.
 Note that currently the only formats supported for this are Iris `Cube` and `CubeList` objects.

 To access the data: